Bubble Tea Business: Kit, Rates & Sales Tips (UK)

 FAQ

-Q: What are the startup costs for a bubble tea business in the UK?
+What is the average cost of starting a bubble tea business in the UK?

-Q: What licenses do I need to start a bubble tea business in the UK?
+Do I need any special licenses or permits to start a bubble tea business in the UK?